oktadev/okta-blog/_source/_posts/2022-06-01-jhipster-digital-ocean.md

 ./gradlew bootJar -Pprod jib -Djib.to.image=<docker-repo-name>/gateway
 ```

-Check the images were uploaded to [DockerHub](hub.docker.com), and navigate to the project root folder in the terminal for the next step.
+Check the images were uploaded to [DockerHub](https://hub.docker.com), and navigate to the project root folder in the terminal for the next step.

-## Configure Okta for authentication
+## Configure authentication with OpenID Connect and Okta

 One more configuration step before running the architecture locally, let's configure Okta for authentication.